Experienced Birth Defect Lawyers

 Nearly 150,000 babies are born with birth defects in the United States each year, according to statistics from the March of Dimes.

-The 5 Categories of Pregnancy Risk Associated With Prescription Drugs
+Severity of Pregnancy Risks Associated With Prescription Drugs

-In an effort to provide patients and prescribing physicians with guidance with regard to the level of fetal risk associated with various prescription drugs, the Food & Drug Administration, since 1979, has categorized medications into 5 categories:
+In 1979, the Food & Drug Administration categorized medications into 5 categories to help provide patients and prescribing physicians guidance with regard to the level of fetal risk associated with various prescription drugs:

 Clinical studies in humans have failed to demonstrate a risk to the first during the first trimester of pregnancy and there is no evidence of risk in later stages of pregnancy.